oumaelbou/alx-system_engineering-devops/0x00-shell_basics/README.md

 #ls -al
 task5: script that Display current directory contents, including hidden files, with details and with user and group IDs displayed numerically
 #ls -al -n
+task6: script that creates a directory named my_first_directory in the /tmp/ directory
+#mkdir /tmp/my_first_directory